John Filippi: Karting

 Filippi started his karting career in 2007 in the Cadet class.
 He made his first international appearance in 2009.
-In 2009 Filippi competed in the European KF3 championship where he finished 40th in a Vortex powered Tony Kart.
+In 2009, Filippi competed in the European KF3 championship where he finished 40th in a Vortex powered Tony Kart.
 He also competed in the French Grand Prix Open Karting.
-The following two years the driver from Corsica competed in the KF2 class.
+The following two years, he competed in the KF2 class.
 He ended the 2011 season with two top-ten classifications in the French and Grand Prix Open championships.

 Single-seaters

-After six years of karting John Filippi made is autoracing debut in 2007 at Circuit Paul Armagnac.
-The Corsican was entered by Equipe Palmyr in the amateur Single-seater V de V Challenge driving a Tatuus FR2000.
+After six years of karting, Filippi made is autoracing debut in 2007 at Circuit Paul Armagnac.
+He was entered by Equipe Palmyr in the amateur Single-seater V de V Challenge driving a Tatuus FR2000.
 Driving against other old Formula Renault and Formula Master cars he finished twelfth in his first race.
 He raced six races in his inaugural racing season and finished 25th in the standings.

-The following season Filippi switched to the Bossy Racing team racing a Tatuus N.T07 Formula Master chassis.
-This decision made the young driver highly successful.
+The following season, Filippi switched to the Bossy Racing team racing a Tatuus N.T07 Formula Master chassis.
 He won the first three races of the season at Circuit de Barcelona-Catalunya.
 He went on to win eleven of the eighteen races in the season.
-Besides the three races he won in Barcelona Filippi won two races in Motorland Aragón, three races at Lédenon and three races at Magny-Cours.
-Towards the end of the racing season he made his debut in the Eurocup Formula Renault 2.0 with RC Formula.
-At Circuit de Barcelona-Catalunya he finished 22nd in the first and 27th in the second race.
+Besides the three races he won in Barcelona, Filippi won two races in Motorland Aragón, three races at Lédenon and three races at Magny-Cours.
+Towards the end of the racing season, he made his debut in the Eurocup Formula Renault 2.0 with RC Formula.
+At Circuit de Barcelona-Catalunya, he finished 22nd in the first and 27th in the second race.

 Filippi competing in the 2014 World Touring Car Championship.

 World Touring Car Championship

 2014

-On March 19, 2014 it was announced that John Filippi would race in the World Touring Car Championship.
+On March 19, 2014, it was announced that Filippi would race in the World Touring Car Championship.
 Filippi joined Campos Racing driving one of their TC2 SEAT León's.